assemble/assemble/README.md

 > Get the rocks out of your socks.

-Assemble helps you _quickly launch static web projects_ by enabling you to rapidly produce highly reusable code.
-We accomplish this by emphasizing a strong separation of concerns between logic, structure, style, content and configuration.
+Assemble helps you _quickly launch static web projects_ by emphasizing a strong separation of concerns between structure, style, content and configuration.

-First and foremost, this project just launched so expect frequent changes, and be sure specify an exact version number in `devDependencies` instead of a range, backwards-incompatible changes will be introduced _often_.
-If you find this project interesting, please consider starring it to receive updates.
+This project just launched **so expect frequent changes** for the near future, and if you find this project interesting please consider starring it to receive updates.

-However if you don't find this interesting here is another project you might like: [nodebuildr](nodebuildr).

 ## Getting Started

 _Assemble uses Grunt.js.
 If you haven't used [grunt][grunt] before, be sure to check out the [Getting Started][Getting Started] guide.
-Also, Assemble was designed to work with Grunt 0.4.0.
-If you're still using grunt v0.3.x, you must [upgrade](Upgrading) for Assemble to work._
+Also, Assemble was designed to work with Grunt 0.4.0, so if you're still using grunt v0.3.x, you must [upgrade][Upgrading] for Assemble to work._

 From the same directory as your project's [Gruntfile][Getting Started] and [package.json][packageJSON], install this plugin with the following command: